richjpex/Cafebara-Cafe-Review-Site/README.md

 ## cafebara cafe review site with backend

 -----------------------------------------------------------------------
-NOTE:
+HOW TO RUN WEB APP:
-    - To install dependencies just do `npm i`
+1. Install dependencies using `npm i`
-    - To populate the DB SPECIFICALLY IN THIS ORDER!!!!
-IMPORTANT
+2. Populate the DB using
-      - `npm run pop1`
+    1. `npm run pop1`
+    2. Terminate manually
-      - `npm run pop2`
+    3. `npm run pop2`
-    - To run the website
+    4. Terminate manually
-      - `npm run start`
+3. Run the web app using `npm run start`
-      - Start the server using "npm start" command
-      - Enter "http://localhost:3000/cafebara/" in the browser url to open index.html (guest-view)
+4. Enter "http://localhost:3000/" in the browser address bar
+5. Enjoy

 -----------------------------------------------------------------------